mcyrulik/wp-plugin-dev-mode/README.md

 If you find issues with the way teh plugin works, or have a suggestion as to how you think it could be improved in later release or future development, please [submit an issue](https://github.com/mcyrulik/wp-plugin-dev-mode/issues)

 ## Versions
+* **v0.2.0** - Added saving settings to JSON for easy code migration, other minor updates.
 * **v0.1.0** - First development release.
 Let's call this early alpha..